-Leasehold properties in Wimbledon with over one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges merit it.
+Leasehold properties in Wimbledon with in excess of one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.

 Lender | Requirement |